michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0114.md

 ### Definition
 - adj: given to or marked by the consumption of alcohol
 ### Family
-drunken: drunkener, drunkenest, drunkenly, drunkenness+;drunk: drunken, drunker, drunkest, drunks;drunkenness: drunkennesses
+- drunken: drunkener, drunkenest, drunkenly, drunkenness+
+- drunk: drunken, drunker, drunkest, drunks
+- drunkenness: drunkennesses
 ### Examples
 - A police statement says Seal Beach officers responding to reports of a possible drunken driver tried to conduct a traffic stop Saturday afternoon.
 - But watching the Browns’ front office evaluate talent is not unlike watching your drunken uncle fire up his Christmas-gift chain saw.